Flu Season This Year: Flu Vaccines & Flu Symptoms

 Flu Treatment

-With most cases of flu, you can recover by staying home and limiting contact with healthy people.
+With most cases of flu, you can recover by staying home and limiting contact with other people.
 Drink plenty of fluids and take over-the-counter medicine such as acetaminophen, ibuprofen or naproxen for symptom relief.
 Never give aspirin to anyone younger than age 19, as this is linked to Reye's syndrome, a serious illness that can damage the brain and liver.

 No primary care physician?
 No problem.
 UH has you covered with these options:

-UH Virtual Visit
+UH On Demand Virtual Care

 UH Convenient Care